torvalds/linux/Documentation/process/security-bugs.rst

 disclosed as quickly as possible.
 Please report security bugs to the Linux kernel security team.

+Reports are to be sent over e-mail exclusively.
+Please use a working e-mail address, preferably the same that you want to appear in ``Reported-by`` tags if any.
+If unsure, send your report to yourself first.

 The security team and maintainers almost always require additional information beyond what was initially provided in a report and rely on active and efficient collaboration with the reporter to perform further